raspberrypilearning/fart-detector/worksheet.md

 What you need to do is eat something that will ferment in the gut and produce hydrogen and methane.
 Some carbohydrates cannot be digested and absorbed by the intestines, and so pass down into your colon where they ferment and produce these gases.

-Foods that contain a high amount of unabsorbable carbohydrates include:
+Foods that contain a high amount of unabsorbable carbohydrates include beans, broccoli, cabbage, cauliflower, artichokes, raisins, pulses, lentils, onions, prunes, apples and brussels sprouts.

-- beans
-- broccoli
-- cabbage
-- cauliflower
-- artichokes
-- raisins
-- pulses
-- lentils
-- onions
-- prunes
-- apples
-- brussels sprouts

 Need I say more?

 Good luck, and remember to open a window.